da-nrw/DNSCore/ContentBroker/src/main/docs/deploy.md

 * Even better: Take a short break and execute all your acceptance tests locally.
 * For every change in GitHub the whole test suite should be executed on [ci@machine] and a binary should get build and stored in the maven repository.

-### Create a local installation for development
+### Maven build lifecycle and local installation for development

+All you need to do for a build that gets automatically deployed locally and acceptance tested is to run

 1. goto [developer@machine]
 1. if !exists [CBInstallDir], mkdir [CBInstallDir]
 1. cd DNSCore/ContentBroker
+1. mvn verify -Pdev -DappHome=[CBInstallDir]

+There are some custom scripts which are plugged in to the maven lifecycle which you find under src/main/scripts.
+For more control you can directly make use of them if you follow these steps

+1. cd DNSCore/ContentBroker
-2. mvn package -Pdev -DappHome=[CBInstallDir]
+1. mvn package -Pdev -DappHome=[CBInstallDir] (this will build an installer at DNSCore/installation)
-3. ./install.sh dev [CBInstallDir]
-5. Wait for message "INFO  de.uzk.hki.da.core.ContentBroker - ContentBroker is up and running".
-Then CTRL-C.
-6. Run all acceptance tests with: mvn failsafe:integration-test
+1. src/main/scripts/pre-integration-test.sh (this will a) install the CB to [CBInstallDir] and b) prepare the testing environment)
+1. mvn failsafe:integration-test (Running all acceptance tests)
-7. Run single acceptance test with: mvn failsafe:integration-test -Dit.test=ATUseCaseX
+1. mvn failsafe:integration-test -Dit.test=ATUseCaseX (Run a single acceptance test)

+If you only want do deploy the CB locally without the need for acceptance testing you can do it like this:

+1. cd DNSCore/ContentBroker
+1. mvn package -Pdev -DappHome=[CBInstallDir]
+1. cd DNSCore/installation
+1. ./install.sh [CBInstallDir] (installing the CB)
+1. cd [CBInstallDir]
+1. ./ContentBroker_start.sh

 ### Build the release candidate
 At the moment we do it manually.
 Jenkins integration is planned for may14.